-Congrats You’ve launched a retail media network!
+Congrats!
+You’ve launched a retail media network!
 With Forrester recently predicting that retail media revenue will balloon to $50 billion globally, it’s clear you’ve seized an opportunity in the fast-growing, new wave of digital advertising

 For a while, only major retailers like Amazon and Walmart had the resources for retail media networks, which they could build in-house.
-Now, with the growth of connected retail media platforms smaller players can have their own retail media networks and access the same benefits.
+Now, with the growth of third party connected retail media platforms smaller players can have their own retail media networks and access the same benefits.

 Here’s some key advantages of having a retail media network: